 INAS-3021.
 FUNDAMENTALS OF PARTICIPATORY ACTION RESEARCH.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): CISO-3122.
 Corequisite(s): None.
-This course is the introduction to social action research. fundamentals of participatory action research, participant community and citizen participation for the community development are discussed.
+This course is an introduction to social action research. fundamentals of participatory action research, participant community and citizen participation for community development are discussed.
 The course has a practical focus on a way that students can reinforce said concepts.
 Introduces students to community work in Puerto Rico and to the process of participatory action research.
 Also, provides a general view of the professional field of research and social action.
-It points out the integration of theory and practice in social research and initiate the student in the process of this integration.
-It is emphasized the reflection process about the construction of knowledge and integration among theory and practice.
+It points out the integration of theory and practice in social research and initiates the student into the process of this integration.
+It emphasizes the reflection process about the construction of knowledge and integration among theory and practice.
 Visits to a variety of organized communities are integrated.